Transcribe

 Supported Languages

-VoIPBIN supports transcription in over 70 languages and regional variants, enabling global communication scenarios.
-You can specify the desired language using the language option (e.g., “en-US”, “ko-KR”).
-Below is a non-exhaustive list of available language codes:
+VoIPBIN supports transcription in 70+ languages and regional variants.
+Specify the language using the language option (e.g., en-US, ko-KR).

 Language Code